jurgengjoncari/calculator/pseudocode.md

 1. x -> 0
 1. y -> ""
 1. operator -> ""
+1. dot -> false
-1. the display shows x;
+1. the display shows x
 1. the user clicks a button
 	- it is a digit
 		- has the operator been clicked yet?